I’m the lie whispered in your ear

 As Alvin Toffler observed:

-“My own judgment, based on the evidence now at hand, is that the present course of environmental degradation…represents a challenge to essential ecological systems that is so serious that, if continued, it will destroy the capability of the environment to support a reasonably civilized human society.”²
+“My own judgment, based on the evidence now at hand, is that the present course of environmental degradation… represents a challenge to essential ecological systems that is so serious that, if continued, it will destroy the capability of the environment to support a reasonably civilised human society.”²

 Therefore, the major divide in our culture is not between Democrats and Republicans: it is between those who understand our society must be reconstructed from the bottom-up, versus those who are content with the status quo, oblivious of the impending catastrophes to come.